 To build family trees for people you don’t know, start with the matches who already have public family trees.
 Then you’ll need to put your gumshoe hat on and start searching.
 Checking newspaper archive sites (such as newspapers.com and newspaperarchive.com) for obituaries is a great way to build family trees.
 Obituaries often list the names of parents, children, spouses, and more.
 Google searches and Facebook research can also turn up invaluable leads.

 Be cautious about sending messages to your matches.
 When you get your results your first instinct may be to immediately contact all your closest matches and see if they know how you are related.
 Unfortunately, in many cases the matches will react by vanishing off of the DNA site and taking their family tree with them.
 Before you message any close matches, take screenshots of their profile, their family tree, and your shared matches.
 I wait until I’ve already built out the family trees and know how a new match is probably related before I contact them, but then I send fairly ambiguous messages.
-Some people might be shocked to find out they have a previously unknown close relative and not want to deal with it, but might reply to messages asking for more general family information, or for their help in figuring out how you are related.
+Some people might be shocked to find out they have a previously unknown close relative (which suggests infidelity in their family) and not want to deal with it.
+The same people might reply to messages asking for more general family information, or for their help in figuring out how you are related.
 Sometimes it’s best to let the match reach their own conclusion rather than telling them directly how you are related.

 Once you’ve done all of the above steps, if you still can’t figure it out, head to DNA Detectives or DNA Detectives for the Donor Conceived on Facebook and ask for a more experienced researcher to review your work.
 Figuring this out can be complicated the first time you do it, but people who have done this before can help.
 If you have not tested with both Ancestry and 23andMe and do not have close DNA matches, they will probably ask you to test with both first.